-CONSTANCE ANDERSON, graduated with a BA in Dance, as well as with a minor in Philosophy from the University of Wisconsin Stevens Point in May 2017.
+CONSTANCE ANDERSON, graduated with a BA in Dance, as well as with a minor in Philosophy from UW-Stevens Point (UWSP) in May 2017.
 There she trained under Joan Karlen, Michael Estanich, Jeannie Hill, and Pamela Luedtke.
-While attending the University of Wisconsin Stevens Point, Constance had the opportunity to participate in several workshops taught by Autumn Eckman, Larry Keigwin, Jaclyn Walsch, Brenda Bufalino, Tania Perez Salas, Max Pollack, Lucy Reiner, Mark Yonally, and Eddy Ocampo.
-She also received several scholarships, taught a kinesthetic drawing masterclass, and presented research at the 2017 UW system symposium.
-She has had four of her works produced in Afterimages throughout her time at the University of Wisconsin Stevens Point.
-In 2016, her work, "I Can Move Mountains", was selected to be presented at the regional dance conference, ACDA.
-In addition, she recently studied under Whim W'Him dancer Patrick Kilbane, choreographer Kate Wallich, KT Nieff, and most closely with Alice Gosti.
-Constance also serves as a ballet instructor at Dance Education Center for pre-collegiate students.
-She serves as a rehearsal director for both the school, and also as the school's dance company.
-Most recently she has set choreography for Metamorphoses, a play directed by Alan Patrick Kenny at the University of Stevens Point this winter.
+While attending the UWSP, Constance had the opportunity to participate in several workshops taught by Autumn Eckman, Larry Keigwin, Jaclyn Walsch, Brenda Bufalino, Tania Perez Salas, Max Pollack, Lucy Reiner, Mark Yonally, and Eddy Ocampo.
+She also received several scholarships, taught a kinesthetic drawing masterclass, and presented research at the 2017 system symposium.
+Four of her works have been produced through the UWSP.
+In 2016, her satirical work, "I Can Move Mountains", was selected to be presented at ACDA.
+In addi- tion, she has studied under Whim W'Him dancer Patrick Kilbane, choreographer Kate Wallich, KT Nieff, and most closely with Alice Gosti.
+Constance is as a ballet instructor for pre-collegiate students at Dance Education Center.
+She is also the rehearsal director for both the school, and the school's dance company.
+Most recently, Constance is preparing a new work to be produced in 2019 through Portage County Creates.

-LAUREN GIBBS graduated with a Bachelor's of Fine Arts in Dance from San Diego State University in 2010.
-After graduating she moved to New York where she practiced and performed under the direction of Kendra Portier, Dana Ruttenburg and Shen Wei Dance Arts.
+LAUREN GIBBS graduated with a Bachelor of Fine Arts in Dance from San Diego State University in 2010.
+After graduating she moved to New York where she rehearsed and performed under the direction of Kendra Portier, Dana Ruttenburg and Shen Wei Dance Arts.
 In 2012, she reclaimed her dancing roots in San Diego performing for The PGK Dance Project and San Diego Dance Theater’s Trolley Dances.
 She has also practiced with companies such as Doug Varone and Dancers and Joe Goode Performance Group.
 Along with dancing for LCPD, Lauren has danced for Liz Sexe Dance Company in Madison.
 Her latest accomplishment includes earning a BA in Mathematics and Teaching License through Western Governors University.
-Her experience stems from competitive gymnastics, modern, jazz, ballet and hip-hop dance.
+Her dance experience stems from competitive gymnastics, modern, jazz, ballet and hip-hop dance.
 Lauren loves Madison and is thrilled to be a part of LCPD!

 ELISABETH ROSKOPF's passion for dance began at age 6 and she has been dancing ever since.
 She graduated with a BA in Piano and a minor in Dance from the University of Wisconsin-Eau Claire in 2011.
-She is a company member with Li Chiao-Ping Dance and Danceworks Performance Company as well as a guest artist with Wild Space Dance Company, Marlene Skog Dance, and an alumna of Catey Ott Dance Collective.
+She is a company member with Li Chiao-Ping Dance and Danceworks Performance Company as well as a guest artist with Wild Space Dance Company, and an alumna of Catey Ott Dance Collective.
 Since the spring of 2014, Elisabeth has been performing in the Lake Arts Project, directed by Jennifer Miller and Karl von Rabenau of the Milwaukee Ballet.
-Since 2015, and still ongoing, she has choreographed and performed solo works for MKE Follies and with Danceworks DanceLAB's Get It Out Thereconcert series.
-In addition to her performing, she is also a dance teacher and choreographer in the Greater Milwaukee Area.
+Since 2015, and still ongoing, she has choreographed and performed her solo works for Danceworks DanceLAB Get It Out There concert series.

-Douglas Rosenberg (director/visual artist) has shown his work in video and video installation both in the United States and internationally in museums, galleries, on public television, and in festivals around the world.
+DOUGLAS ROSENBERG (director/visual artist) has shown his work in video and video installation both in the United States and internationally in museums, galleries, on public television, and in festivals around the world.
 He has received numerous grants and awards including an NEA Dance/Film/Video grant (with choreographer June Watanabe), an NEA/Southeast Media Fellowship, two Zellerbach Foundation grants, a Painted Bride Art Center New Forms Grant (co-recipient with Li Chiao-Ping), a Wisconsin Arts Board Fellowship, an IZZIE award for his work with Ellen Bromberg and John Henry on "Singing Myself A Lullaby," and a fellowship from The Project on Death in America for another project with Ms. Bromberg.
 His video dance, "My Grandfather Dances" with Anna Halprin, was awarded the Director's Prize at the Jewish Video Festival, Judah Magnes Museum, in Berkeley.
 He has been an artist in residence at The Institute for Studies in the Arts, Bates Dance Festival, and the International Festival of Video Dance in Buenos Aires, Argentina.
 His writing on dance for the camera has been published in journals including LEONARDO.
 Recent shows include Dance on Camera Festival, New York; Video Festival Riccione Teatro Televisione, Riccione, Italy; The Contemporary Art Museum in Buenos Aires; The New Museum of Contemporary Art, NY; and Mostra de Vídeo Dansa de Barcelona, Spain.
 He was the director of the American Dance Festival's video archival program for over a decade and continues to direct ADF's Dancing for the Camera Festival.